Comparing Freight Factoring Programs

-Before understanding which program is best for you, check out our post about the benefits of a using factoring company.
+Before understanding which freight factoring program is best for you, check out our post about the benefits of a using factoring company.

-You may be on the hunt for a factoring company and have heard different terms thrown around like reserves, recourse, chargebacks and non-recourse.
+You may be on the hunt for a factoring company and have heard different terms thrown around like reserves, chargebacks, recourse and non-recourse.
 Not every factoring company has the same program and not every company does it the same way.
 So, let’s truly understand what all the talk is about when these sales reps give you a call.

 True Non-Recourse Program: The OTR Capital Advantage